sirech/homepage2/src/pages/articles/2020-09-20-technical-stories-a-miscast-artifact-of-agile-development/index.md

   </figcaption>
 </figure>

 Poorly written technical stories are sadly all-too-common.
 They are dense.
 They don't get to the point.
 They are vague on the provided value.
-Because of this, they langish in the backlog.
+Because of this, they languish in the backlog.
 That leads to important topics not being addressed.
 This cycle is hard to escape from.

 **A technical story has to be held to the same standards as a user story**.
 A story with a one-line description like _Upgrade Rails to a new version_ doesn't cut it.
-It's unfair to demand that user stories are descriptive, complete, and clear, if that won't apply to the technical ones.
+It's unfair to demand that user stories are descriptive, complete, and clear if that won't apply to the technical ones.

 There are many resources on [how to write user stories in general](https://www.mountaingoatsoftware.com/books/user-stories-applied).
 There is even an acronym, [INVEST](https://www.agilealliance.org/glossary/invest).
-Follow these practices while using your best judgement.
+Follow these practices while using your best judgment.
 Here is a suggested structure based on my last five years of story poetry.

     - Context
     - What's the value